For those of you who know me from MySpace, sorry for the re-run.

 The women?
 Gone.
 My fifteen-minutes were over.
 I was a has-been.

-The truth emerged late one night, in one of those long, soul-baring looks in the mirror we sometimes have.
+The truth emerged late one night, in one of those long, soul-baring internal conversations we sometimes have.
 And it was this: it could have been Charles Manson handing out the chocolate, and the results would have been the same.

 I sighed and resigned myself to the fact that I had been a mere delivery system for a woman’s true love—chocolate.